httk/legacy-screenshare-helper/README.md

 systemctl --user daemon-reload
 ```

-If you installed legacy-screenshare-helper into your desktop environment, this is how you remove it:
+If you installed legacy-screenshare-helper into your desktop environment, this is how you undo this:
 ```
 rm ~/.local/share/applications/legacy-screenshare-helper.desktop
 rm ~/.local/share/icons/hicolor/256x256/apps/legacy-screenshare-helper.png